richardcsuwandi/csc6022-paper-pool/docs/contributing.md

 ---

-This is the paper pool for CSC6022 Machine Learning course at [CUHK-Shenzhen](https://www.cuhk.edu.cn/en/home), taught by [Prof. Yin Feng](https://sai.cuhk.edu.cn/en/teacher/97/).
+This is the paper pool for CSC6022 Machine Learning course at [CUHK-Shenzhen](https://www.cuhk.edu.cn/en/home), taught by [Prof. Feng Yin](https://sai.cuhk.edu.cn/en/teacher/97/).
 Please contact the TAs ([Richard Cornelius Suwandi](mailto:richardsuwandi@link.cuhk.edu.cn) and [Zihan Yan](mailto:zihanyan2@link.cuhk.edu.cn)) if you have any questions or suggestions.